-MileCharter created the above table of distances between a point data layer of major Texas cities.
+Ultra MileCharter created the above table of distances between a list of major Texas cities.
 The following screenshots show the process.

 The city locations were imported from an Excel® spreadsheet.
 A Maptitude® layer could also be used, and this map shows the locations as red stars on a Maptitude® map.
 Text (e.g. CSV) files are also supported.

 MileCharter is started.
 The same data view (layer) was selected for both the start and finish locations to produce the 'atlas' table.
 Options for a lower-right table are selected.
 Distance units are set to miles.
 Distances and travel times are requested, and these will be written to different worksheets.
 Compute is pressed and the table is created in seconds.

 The above example produces a 'lower triangle' mileage chart, where each city pair is only represented with one calculated distance.
 Usually this is sufficient, but MileCharter can also produce a full rectangular mileage chart (see right) which records distances for every city pair in both directions.
 One-way streets and frontage roads are the usual causes for route distances that vary according to direction.

 These examples use Microsoft Excel for the output.
 MileCharter can also write to a series of text files, one for each attribute (distance, travel time, route cost).
 Text file separator characters can be commas (ie. CSV), semi-colons, or tab characters.